crowdfavorite-mirrors/wp-regenerate-thumbnails/readme.txt

 2. You can resize specific multiples images using the checkboxes and the "Bulk Actions" dropdown

 == ChangeLog ==

+= Version 2.2.4 =

+* Better AJAX response error handling in the JavaScript.
+This should fix a long-standing bug in this plugin.
+Props Hew Sutton.

+= Version 2.2.3 =

+* Make the capability required to use this plugin filterable so themes and other plugins can change it.
+Props [Jackson Whelan](http://jacksonwhelan.com/).

+= Version 2.2.2 =

+* Don't check the nonce until we're sure that the action called was for this plugin.
+Fixes lots of "Are you sure you want to do this?" error messages.

+= Version 2.2.1 =

+* Fix the bottom bulk action dropdown.
+Thanks Stefan for pointing out the issue!

 = Version 2.2.0 =